 Telemedicine is a practice of medicine that involves the delivery of health-related information and services via telecommunications technology.
 It makes it easy to overcome barriers to healthcare access, as physicians are able to use technology to deliver care to patients living in distant locations.
 Telemedicine is different from telehealth in that it refers to a narrower scope of remote healthcare services than telehealth.
 Telemedicine refers specifically to remote clinical services, while telehealth refers broadly to both remote clinical and non-clinical services.

 While telemedicine has become a buzzword recently, the idea of delivering healthcare services using technology was born over 100 years ago.
 Many references (including this one) refer to an 1879 article in the Lancet that talked about using the telephone to minimize unnecessary visits to the doctor’s office.
 The following are the years where notable achievements in telemedicine were attained:

-Today, telemedicine is one of the key technologies at the heart of patient care revolution.
-By 2017, 76 percent of U.S. hospitals had connected with patients and practicing practitioners remotely via video and other technology.
+- 2017: 76 percent of U.S. hospitals reported having connected with patients and practicing practitioners [remotely]() via video and other technology

 In most cases, telemedicine involves the use of a toll-free phone number or an online account.
 Patients request a visit, submit basic information on their health condition, and then the doctor either accepts or declines the visit, or schedules an appointment.